karlnicholas/EncyclopediaOfPhilosophy/README.md

 ## Examples
 ### One-shot model:
-  User: "Alexa, ask Philosophy Encyclopedia for a quote."
+  User: "Alexa, ask Encyclopedia of Philosophy  for a quote."
   Alexa: "Pragmatism was a philosophical tradition that originated in the United States around 1870 ..."